oemof/oemof-solph/doc/oemof_solph.rst

 ExtractionTurbineCHP (component)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ExtractionTurbineCHP inherits from the :ref:`oemof_solph_components_transformer_label` class.
+The :py:class:`~oemof.solph.components.ExtractionTurbineCHP` inherits from the :ref:`oemof_solph_components_transformer_label` class.
 An instance of this class can represent a component with one input and two output flows and a flexible ratio between these flows.
 By now this class is restricted to one input and two output flows.
 One application example would be a flexible combined heat and power (chp) plant.
 The class allows to define a different efficiency for every time step but this series has to be predefined as a parameter for the optimisation.
 In contrast to the :class:`~oemof.solph.network.Transformer`, a main flow and a tapped flow is defined.
 For the main flow you can define a conversion factor if the second flow is zero (conversion_factor_single_flow).

 .. code-block:: python